ICP license: History

 Operating from China is also a prerequisite for acquiring a license.
 Foreign companies such as Google, unable to acquire an ICP license on their own, often partner with Chinese Internet companies to use the licenses of the Chinese company.

 The Chinese government divides ICP related business activities into two categories: Basic telecommunication services (BTS) and Value-added telecommunication services (VATS).
 In the “Classification Catalogue of Telecommunication Services” (电信业务分类目录) BTS refers to providing a public network infrastructure, public data transmission and basic voice communication services.
 Whereas, VATS refers to public network infrastructure to provide telecommunications and information services.
 Details of the services requiring an ICP license are regulated in the section “B25 Information Services”.

 Details

-The MIIT issues two different types of ICP numbers, which are managed at the provincial level:
+The MIIT issues three different types of ICP numbers, which are managed at the provincial level: